juntakata/azure-docs/articles/active-directory/authentication/tutorial-sspr-windows.md

 The following policy settings are known to interfere with the ability to reset passwords

    * HideFastUserSwitching is set to enabled or 1
-   * DontDisplayLastUserName is set to enabled or 1
    * NoLockScreen is set to enabled or 1
    * EnableLostMode is set on the device
    * Explorer.exe is replaced with a custom shell